IQTLabs/portunus/README.md

 ```

 In the menu, if it's the first time, choose `Install Dependencies` in addition to `Start Containers`.

+# Example Environment

+Portunus can be wholly configured and run on a single machine, no extra hardware or physical switches needed.
+However, it can also work in a distributed environment where the controller and NFV functions are in a central location and the compute resources can act almost like a cluster where nodes can be added or removed from the controller as the environment complexity needs to change.
+See the [example environment diagram](https://github.com/IQTLabs/portunus/blob/master/examples/environment/example_environment.svg).

 # Related Components